 The beach is really amazing here.

 The parties are less crowded compared to Paradise and Super Paradise Beach Parties.
 It can be reached by bus or boat.
-The price for the sunbeds is 7 euros each.

 For the best water sports experience visit the Platys Gialos Beach, Kalafatis Beach, Ftelia Beach and Elia Beach.

 Platys Gialos is located 5 km south of Chora.

 Elia Beach is located 11 km east of Mykonos town and is one of the longest beaches with many sunbeds.
 If you drive one more km to the east you will get to Kalafatis Beach.
 These are the most windy parts of Mykonos.

 Ftelia Beach is located 10 km east of Mykonos town.
 It’s the most uncrowded beach.

 The strong wind that blows there makes this beach ideal for windsurfing.